databrydge/popcorn-time/README.md

-### Welcome to the Databrydge Exercise:
-# :popcorn: Popcorn Time :popcorn:
+# Popcorn Time :popcorn:

-### Quick introduction
-> TL;DR follow the setup [here](setup.md) to set up the application, read the main goal (below) and submit the exercise on a forked, public repo through an open pull request, to which you assign our accounts ([rafaello104](https://github.com/rafaello104) & [barra66](https://github.com/barra66)) as reviewers.
+> TL;DR follow the setup [here](setup.md) to set up the application, read the [main goal](#main--mandatory-goal) (below) and submit the exercise on a forked, public repo through an open pull request, to which you assign our accounts ([rafaello104](https://github.com/rafaello104) & [barra66](https://github.com/barra66)) as reviewers.

+## Quick introduction

 This exercise is called, `popcorn time`, and is a simple but fun demo web-app that holds movies & reviews for those movies.
-Starting off with dummy data (see running the `Fixtures` in the [setup readme](setup.md#setting-up-the-database--the-docker-service--on-linux--mac-os-)) allows you to see what the app should look like.
+Upon installing the app you can immediately seed dummy data (as mentioned in the [setup](setup.md#setting-up-the-database--the-docker-service-on-linux--mac-os)) to the database allowing you to see what the app should look like!

-However, rather than filling in movies & reviews manually like a plebeian, we are going to make this app have :superhero: superpowers :superhero_woman: by reading in two `.csv` files, each containing a metric buttload of data! :zap: (ex.: >110.000 reviews).
+However, rather than filling in movies & reviews manually like a plebeian, <br/>we are going to make this app have :superhero: superpowers :superhero_woman: by reading in two **.csv** files, each containing a metric buttload of data! :zap: (ex.: >110.000 reviews).

-## Assignment rules for submission (**READ FIRST**)
+## Assignment rules for submission
 When it comes to the coding / solving the assignment's goals, there are no rules.
 Use whatever you want, from composer packages, to plugins JS,etc... all of it is allowed! <br/>
 The only rules there are, are about how to submit your final code as part of the assignment, you can read below what is expected.

-- Make sure you forked our repository to a repository on your own github account <br/>
+- Make sure you forked our repository to a repository on your own github account
-- Do not work on the default (`master`) branch, rather use a new branch to code everything on
+- Do not work on the default `master` branch, rather use a new branch to code everything on
 - Bonus points for whoever has regular commits instead of one big push :sweat_smile:
 - When finished with coding and all your changes have been pushed to your branch, make a PR...
 - Make sure to write a clear PR title & description explaining exactly what you did since the goals in this exercise are optional.